metabase/metabase/docs/operations-guide/environment-variables.md

 Type: integer<br>
 Default: `200000`

-Maximum idle time in milliseconds for a connection, defined in milliseconds.
+Maximum idle time for a connection, in milliseconds.

 #### `MB_JETTY_MAXQUEUED`

 Type: integer<br>
-Default: ???
+Default: _"FIX ME"_

 Maximum number of requests to be queued, when all threads are busy.